At a crossroads: Is it time to renovate, rebuild or move?

-Trying to decide whether to renovate, rebuild or move is not always an easy prospect.
+Trying to decide whether to renovate, rebuild, or move is not always easy.

 Ever fantasize about how you’d redesign your home if you could?
 Maybe shifting around the layout in a renovation would do it.
 Or maybe you’d like to raze the current house and start from scratch.
 Or maybe the effort involved in renovating or rebuilding is just too much and it would be simpler to sell and move on.